Non-abelian magnetic black strings versus black holes: Introduction

 \section{Introduction}

 A black string, as a black object \cite{1,2,3,4,5,6} is the simplest extension, of a black hole, with the addition of a compact, killing coordinate.
-More than one such additions makes the class of black p-branes whose first member, $1-$brane is a black string.
-The compact coordinate may close on itself to make an $S^{1}$ (a black ring) so that the horizon topology of such a black string becomes that of $S^{2}\times S^{1},$ otherwise it may simply be referred to as $S^{2}\times R$.
-In d-dimensions the horizon topology becomes naturally $S^{d-2}\times S^{1}.$ The addition of an extra, compact coordinate does affect the Komar mass and total charge of the system, since it arises in the total volume element.
+This definition does not include the non-uniform black strings in which the metric functions are explicitly dependent on the extra-coordinate \cite{7,8,9}.
+More than one such additions makes the class of black $p-$branes whose first member, $1-$brane is a black string.
+The addition of an extra, compact coordinate does affect the Komar mass and total charge of the system, since it arises in the total volume element.
 As the energy involves the compact dimension that means, it arises also in the thermodynamical functions, heat capacity, phase transitions and other properties.
 Divergence in these thermodynamical functions is known to create instability in the system.
 Decay of a black string into a black hole (or vice versa) is one of the possible scenarios that may take place in this context.
-Depending on the critical mass of a black string a possible instability was formulated through perturbation analysis by Gregory and Laflamme (GL), which is known as the GL instability \cite{7}.
+Depending on the critical mass of a black string a possible instability was formulated through perturbation analysis by Gregory and Laflamme (GL), which is known as the GL instability \cite{10}.
 It was further argued that this kind of instability threatens all black objects, not only black strings with a single compact dimension.
-In the presence of a magnetic charge and dilaton a black string may be stable when confined within a range of compact dimension \cite{8}.
-A similar instability was demonstrated also for an electrically charged black string \cite{9}.
+In the presence of a magnetic charge and dilaton a black string may be stable when confined within a range of compact dimension \cite{11}.
+A similar instability was demonstrated also for an electrically charged black string \cite{12}.